 Printing information can be implemented in the virtual method System.
 Object.ToString().
 In order to print the content of an array of animals, you can use a foreach loop.

 If you have the full version of Visual Studio, just use “Add New Item” “Class Diagram”.
-Class diagrams are not supported in VS Express Edition.
-In this case you can find some other UML tool (see http://en.wikipedia.org/ wiki/List_of_UML_tools).
+If class diagrams are not supported in your VS edition, you can find some other UML tool (see http://en.wikipedia.org/ wiki/List_of_UML_tools).

 Use abstract class Account with abstract method CalculateInterest(…).